Becky (slang)

-Becky is a pejorative American slang term for a young white woman.
-The term has come to be associated with a "white girl who loves Starbucks and Uggs and is clueless about racial and social issues", according to the New Statesman.
-For this reason, "Becky" is often associated with the slang term "basic" which has many similar connotations.
+In some areas of American popular culture, the name Becky is a pejorative slang term for a young white woman.
+The term has come to be associated with a "white girl who loves Starbucks and Uggs"; for this reason, "Becky" is often associated with the slang term "basic", which has many similar connotations.

-In 2019, dictionary publisher Merriam Webster wrote that "Becky" was "increasingly functioning as an epithet, and being used especially to refer to a white woman who is ignorant of both her privilege and her prejudice."
+In 2019, dictionary publisher Merriam-Webster wrote that "Becky" was "increasingly functioning as an epithet, and being used especially to refer to a white woman who is ignorant of both her privilege and her prejudice."
 The term "Karen" has a similar connotation but is associated with older women.